Official PayPI Partner Library

 Then import it, create an instance with your private key and use it to authenticate and make charges against users:

-In a synchronous environment you can also use the synchronous API calls.
-This cannot be done from an asyncio thread:
+In an asynchronous environment you can also use the asynchronous API calls:

 See the open issues for a list of proposed features (and known issues).